Fix a failing check

 # My Guide

-Section titled “A YAML parse error”✗ docs/guide.md (root) Invalid YAML frontmatter: <parser detail> [(parse)]The frontmatter block exists but isn’t valid YAML, so docmeta can’t read it.
+Section titled “A frontmatter parse error”✗ docs/guide.md (root) Invalid YAML frontmatter: <parser detail> [(parse)]The frontmatter block exists but isn’t valid, so docmeta can’t read it.
 The

-Fix: correct the YAML.
-A frequent culprit is a value with a colon that needs quoting:
+Fix: correct the block’s syntax for its flavor.
+In YAML a frequent culprit is a value with a colon that needs quoting:

 Section titled “Schema not found”Sometimes docmeta stops before validating any file and prints a single line to